nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Use case: UC04 - Remove Participant from Event**

-Preconditions: At least one Event and one Participant have been added to Managera.
+Preconditions: At least one event and one participant have been added to Managera.

 **MSS**

-1. Event Organiser requests to remove a Participant from an Event.
+1. Event Organiser requests to remove a participant from an event.
-2. Managera removes the Participant from the specified Event.
+2. Managera removes the participant from the specified event.

     Use case ends.

 **Extensions**

 * 1a.
-Managera could not find the Participant.
+Managera could not find the participant.

     * 1a1.
-Managera shows an error message stating that the Participant does not exist.
+Managera shows an error message stating that the participant does not exist.

       Use case resumes at step 1.

 * 1b.
-Managera could not find the Event.
+Managera could not find the event.

     * 1b1.
-Managera shows an error message stating that the given name does not correspond to an existing Event.
+Managera shows an error message stating that the given name does not correspond to an existing event.

       Use case resumes at step 1.

 * 1c.
-Managera could not find the Participant in the specified Event.
+Managera could not find the participant in the specified event.

     * 1c1.
-Managera shows an error message stating that the Participant is not taking part in the given Event.
+Managera shows an error message stating that the participant is not taking part in the given event.

       Use case resumes at step 1.

 **Use case: UC05 - Mark Event as done**

-Preconditions: At least one Event has been added to Managera.
+Preconditions: At least one event has been added to Managera.

 **MSS**

-1. Event Organiser requests to mark an Event as done.
+1. Event Organiser requests to mark an event as done.
-2. Managera marks the Event in its Event list as done.
+2. Managera marks the event in its event list as done.

     Use case ends.